teddy-cama/Chocolate-Sales-Capstone-Project/README.md

     * Use `.unique()` to see the unique values themselves if needed.
 ***using the above functions, we see that:***

-- there are 6 unique countries; 'UK', 'India', 'Australia', 'New Zealand', 'USA', 'Canada'
+- there are 6 different countries we export to; 'UK', 'India', 'Australia', 'New Zealand', 'USA', 'Canada'
-- there are 22 unique products; 'Mint Chip Choco', '85% Dark Bars', 'Peanut Butter Cubes', 'Smooth Sliky Salty', '99% Dark & Pure', 'After Nines', '50% Dark Bites', 'Orange Choco', 'Eclairs', 'Drinking Coco',
+- there are 22 different products we have on the market; 'Mint Chip Choco', '85% Dark Bars', 'Peanut Butter Cubes', 'Smooth Sliky Salty', '99% Dark & Pure', 'After Nines', '50% Dark Bites', 'Orange Choco', 'Eclairs', 'Drinking Coco',